hansonrobotics/robo_blender/README.md

   * eyes - publishes eyes movements

-### Manual Head
-Used for animation development and debugging.
-Allows the designer to control and move the rig, thus controlling the physical robot head.

-##### Outputs:
-  * full_head  - publishes expressions for neck and eyes positions.

 ### TrackDev
-Eyes and head track targets defined by region of interest (typically obtained via camera viedo processing).
-Maintains two targets from the scene.
-The target to be tracked is selected with the /tracking_action topic.
+Eyes and head track a target, defined by a region of interest (ROI).
+The system maintains multiple targets visible in the scene.
+The target that will be tracked is selected with the /tracking_action topic.

 For example:
    rostopic pub /cmd_blendermode std_msgs/String TrackDev

+Each ROI is denoted with a cube

+Currently, the ROI's are human faces, extracted by pi_vision from a usb video camera feed.
+Multiple cameras can be supported by adding them to src/config/inputs.yaml.
+Each pi_vision node should run in it's own ROS namespace.
+The default (root node) camera is bound to chest_pivision (configurable in inputs.yaml).
+The eye namespace (export ROS_NAMESPACE=eye) is currently bound to eye_pivision.

 ##### Topics subscribed:
   * /tracking_action (eva_behavior/tracking_action) - Listens for